chrischristakis/ryflect/README.md

 - [x] Cookies
     - Test what happens when user goes to other user's journal after being logged in, should bring them to unauthorized page
 - [x] Add user bar in navbar, support logout, change password, FAQ
-- [ ] Fix registration and login forms to use custom hooks
+- [x] Fix registration and login forms to use custom hooks
     - Both handle errored fields the same way, try to streamline this so code is less bulky.
+- [ ] Make sure if one cookie is missing, we force use to login again and reset cookies by logging them out
+- [ ] Start encrypting data, or do markdown
 - [ ] Handle errors on each page
     - For example, on verify email, decide what to do if verfication has expired.
 What do we display?
 - [ ] Do not let user go to create journal page if journal already exists, grey out button.